Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: CMDM and CEDM of the top quark in the RM331

-We are interested in the CMDM and CEDM of a quark for an off-shell gluon.
+We are interested in the off-shell CMDM and CEDM of the top quark.
 Since off-shell Green functions are not associated with an $S$-matrix element, they can be plagued by pathologies such as being gauge non-invariant, gauge dependent, ultraviolet divergent, etc. Along these lines, the pinch technique (PT) was meant to provide a systematic approach to construct well-behaved Green functions \cite{Binosi:2009qm}, out of which valid observable quantities can be extracted.
-It was later found that at the one-loop level there is an equivalence between the results found via the PT and those obtained through the background field method (BFM), as long as the Feynman gauge is used in the latter \cite{Denner:1994xt}.
+It was later found that there is an equivalence at least at the one-loop level between the results found via the PT and those obtained through the background field method (BFM) via the Feynman gauge \cite{Denner:1994xt}.
 This provides a straightforward computational method to obtain gauge independent Green functions.
-It is thus necessary to check up on whether or not the RM331 contributions to the CMDM and CEDM of quarks are gauge independent for $q^2\ne 0$.
+It is thus necessary to verify whether the RM331 contributions to the CMDM and CEDM of quarks are gauge independent for $q^2\ne 0$.
 Nevertheless, we note that from the Feynman diagrams of Fig. \ref{FeynmanDiagrams}, the gauge parameter $\xi$ only enters into the amplitudes of the Feynman diagrams (a) and (b) via the propagators of the gauge bosons and their associated would-be Goldstone bosons.
 Those kind of diagrams have an amplitude that shares the same structure to those mediated by the electroweak gauge bosons $Z$ and $W$ in the SM, which are known to yield a gauge independent contribution to the CMDM for an off-shell gluon when the contribution of their associated would-be Goldstone bosons are added up.
-See for instance Ref. \cite{Hernandez-Juarez:2020drn}, where we performed the calculation of the electroweak contribution to the CMDM of quarks in the conventional linear $R_\xi$ gauge and verified that the gauge parameter $\xi$ drops out from the result.
+See for instance Ref. \cite{Hernandez-Juarez:2020drn}, where we calculate the electroweak contribution to the CMDM of quarks in the conventional linear $R_\xi$ gauge and verify that the gauge parameter $\xi$ drops out.
 Furthermore, the dipole form factors cannot receive contributions from self-energy diagrams, which are required to cancel gauge dependent terms appearing in the monopolar terms via the PT approach.
 Thus both the CMDM and CEDM must be gauge independent for an off-shell gluon and thus valid observable quantities.